Chocolate Chip Banana Bars

 Total Time 26 minutes

-Chocolate Chip Banana Bars are moist, rich chewy dessert bars made with real bananas.
-Filled with banana flavor and melted chocolate morsels!
+Chocolate Chip Banana Bars are moist, rich, chewy dessert bars made with real bananas and chocolate morsels, a winning flavor combination!

 Ripe bananas are the perfect ingredient for so many amazing desserts.
 While delicious Banana Bread is a go-to for a lot of us, it’s also fun to mix things up with a different tasty treat.
 This Bar Recipe is a delicious new way to enjoy banana flavor.